okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/domains/index.md

 <ApiOperation method="post" url="/api/v1/domains/${id}/verify" />

 Verifies the Domain and validity of DNS records.
-Furthermore, if the certificateSourceType in the [Domain](#domain-object) was `OKTA_MANAGED`, then an attempt will be made to obtain and install a certificate.
-If a certificate was obtained and installed by Okta, Okta will now handle management including renewal of the certificate.
+Furthermore, if the certificateSourceType in the [Domain](#domain-object) is `OKTA_MANAGED`, then an attempt is made to obtain and install a certificate.
+If a certificate is obtained and installed by Okta, Okta handles certificate management including renewal.

 #### Request path parameters